Bruin-Dev/Intelygenz/docs/PIPELINES.md

 ## Validation steps

-This stage checks that all services comply with the rules of [PEP8](https://www.python.org/dev/peps/pep-0008/#package-and-module-names), as well as whether the Terraform files used to configure the infrastructure are valid from a syntactic point of view.
+This stage checks the following:

+* All python microservices comply with the rules of [PEP8](https://www.python.org/dev/peps/pep-0008/#package-and-module-names)

+* Terraform files used to configure the infrastructure are valid from a syntactic point of view.

+* The frontend modules comply with the linter configured for them

 ## Unit tests steps